li-ziang/li-ziang.github.io/_pages/about.md

 More about me
 ======
 <!-- 1.
 I completed most of college chemistry courses on my own in high school.
 I am also interested in the intersection of organic chemistry and computer science, e.g molecule generation, total synthesis, drug discovery and protein structural models.  -->
-1. My favorite sport is basketball and I usually play as a power forward (PF).
+1. My favorite sport is basketball and I usually play as a forward.
 I can shoot the three, so I can also serve as a center in a small lineup.
 And I have been a fan of [**LeBron James**](https://en.wikipedia.org/wiki/LeBron_James) for more than 10 years!
 1. I want to be an optimistic, cheerful and hard-working person with strong belief like [**Naruto Uzumaki**](https://en.wikipedia.org/wiki/Naruto_Uzumaki).

 <!-- <p style="text-align: center;"><small>